How I Use the Days I Suck as a Mom for Good

 Check points can be more than just looking back on that day and agreeing that I could have done better.
 It’s an in depth look about what drove me to that point in the first place, and seeing if there’s anything that needs some extra attention.

-For example, I noticed one day I was extremely irritable with everything.
+For example, I noticed one day I was extremely irritable and in a generally foul mood.
 Not like “Oh, she’s having a bad day” irritated, but “who the hell kicked her puppy?” kind of day.
 Borderline angry for no reason.
 It was a day when the tiniest request would be met with an exasperated remark and a “do it yourself” snap followed with rapid guilt.
 I spent that night journaling and wrote down why I was feeling so irritated and what might have led up to it.
 It was during that time that I took inventory about how my days leading up to that have been.
 I’m not a morning person and when I’m tired, I’m cranky.
 I noticed I had been getting into the habit of hitting snooze a million times and wasn’t sleeping well.
 I also had gotten out of my morning routine and started going to bed later and later.
 That day was the crescendo of too many nights of restless sleep and bad habits.

 Once I identified what was building up, I took steps to prevent it.